 Amounts vary based on number of employees.
 Must have at least 1 employee plus the owner and less than 20 (no cap for restaurant and caterers).

-Must be able to show i as revenue declined by more than 50% in eligible industries (or 30% in industries listed as "severely impacted")
+Must be able to show revenue declined by more than 50% in eligible industries (or 30% in industries listed as "severely impacted")

 Additional Requirements and details available HERE